-Nothing has been more striking in the present war than the letters which have been sent home written by the private soldiers : in force of feeling, in political insight, in moral appreciation, in humanity, in firmness, in military ardour, they are not excelled by the letters of the officers.
+present war than the letters which have been sent home written by the private soldiers : in force of feeling, in political insight, in moral appreciation, in humanity, in firmness, in military ardour, they are not excelled by the letters of the officers.
 We know of no distinction.
-Turns of expression as good as any in the writings of the professed reporters, or of officers bearing the highest rank and educated in the universities, are to be found in the letters of men who have enlisted in the ranks.
+Turns of expression as good as any in the writings of the professed reporters, or least a share in the disposal of it.
+If we go of officers bearing the highest rank and educated in the universities, are to be found in the Queen's flag honour the English people. the letters of men who have enlisted in the ranks.
 The stuff of the men is the same.
 The victory won at the Alma was obtained through the good order, the military sagacity of the individual men, whom the circumstances of the time cast loose from the ranks, and who were for the hour their own officers.
-What distinction then is there between men and gentlemen bearing her Majesty's commission which should forbid the men's rising to the rank of officers; which would forbid any man in the ranks, with the qualities such as we have indicated, from stepping,-by de-grees if you like, by hard labour, and by daring ardour,-to the highest post on the field?
+What distinction then is there between men and gentlemen bearing her Majesty's com-mission which should forbid the men's rising to the rank of officers; which would forbid any man in the ranks, with the qualities such as we have indicated, from stepping,-by degrees if you like, by hard labour, and by daring ardour,-to the highest post on the field?
 When men and money are wanted, the English people ought to ask that question of their governors.